bptlab/fCM-query-generator/example.md

 The author can, afterward, add additional team members (_fe_).
 For each author that is added, an additional teamMembership and the corresponding links will be created.
 Each author team can submit one or multiple papers (fragment _fb_).
-When submitting their first paper, the state of the author team changes to finalized.
+When submitting their first paper, the state of the author team changes to `finalized`.
 This prevents changes to the team (i.e., no new authors can be added).
-After submission, a notification is send.
+After submission, a notification is sent.
-Note, activity 'submit paper' can read an author team either in state created or in state finalized, thus teams can submit multiple papers.
+Note, activity `submit paper` can read an author team either in state `created` or in state `finalized`, thus teams can submit multiple papers.
 Furthermore, fragment are bound to objects.
 This guarantees, that one instance of fragment _fb_ is responsible for only one paper.

-Eventually, the submission is closed (activity 'close submission' in fragment _fa_), and reviewing begins.
+Eventually, the submission is closed (activity `close submission` in fragment _fa_), and reviewing begins.
 Fragment _ff_ assigns reviewers to submissions.
 The assignment is linked to both the review and the submission.
 Note, reviewers are represented by a data store, because reviewer objects exist outside of the scope of a single case.
 For each assignment, reviewers can create reviews (fragment _fg_).
-Activity 'create review' must comply to the links: it may only operate on combinaitions of submission, reviewer, and assignment that are linked.
+Activity `create review` must comply to the links: it may only operate on combinaitions of submission, reviewer, and assignment that are linked.
 However, reviewers may fail to fulfill their obligation by not creating a review in time; thus, new reviewers can be assigned at any point.
 Eventually, a decision is made for each submission.
 The decision has three different outcomes: